 What side hustles are possible?

-While there are a few restrictions it remains that it allows for a nice net extra per month.
-However, due to the ruling, it’s clear that at least one form of untaxed side hustling will stop to exist at the end of the year.
+While there are restrictions to these side-jobs, it holds true that it allows for a nice net extra per month.
+However, due to the ruling mentioned, it’s clear that at least one form of untaxed side hustling will stop to exist at the end of the year.
 But what is still possible?

 I will list a couple of alternatives.
 Regardless of what you will choose, it’s clear that each of the following options has some sort of limitation.
-It really is meant as a side activity to compliment your main job.
+It really is meant as a side activity to complement your main job.
+After, I will cover how you can earn money online in Belgium, but don’t start seeing Euro signs yet.

 First, we still have the other form of untaxed jobs, the so-called flexi-jobs.
 The flexi-jobs system allows only pensioners and employees who work at least 4/5 to earn an extra penny on favorable terms.
 It’s this type of job I registered for at the beginning of the year.
 Unfortunately, Corona put a stop to that plan (for now).